 | Working From Home | 25+ Mbps |

-If your test results are well below the activity you're trying to do, that's your bottleneck right there.
+If your test results are well below the activity you're trying to do, that's your bottleneck right there — and it's worth checking against the table above rather than guessing at what "slow" actually means for what you're trying to do.

 How to Test Your Speed with Skycally

 Skycally's speed test runs entirely in your browser using Cloudflare's global network.
-No download, no install, no account.
+No download, no install, no account — just a page that loads instantly and a single button to press.

 - Open Skycally Network Speed Test